Calculating Helmert Transformation Parameters in NumPy

 Mathematical Formulation & Linearization

-The mathematical foundation relies on a linearized least-squares formulation valid for small rotation angles (typically < 10 arcseconds) and scale deviations (< 100 parts per million).
-Given n common control points with source coordinates (Xs,Ys,Zs)(X_s, Y_s, Z_s) and target coordinates (Xt,Yt,Zt)(X_t, Y_t, Z_t), the observation vector L\mathbf{L} contains the Cartesian differences:
+The estimator relies on a linearized least-squares formulation valid for small rotation angles (typically < 10 arcseconds) and scale deviations (< 100 parts per million).
+Given n common control points with source coordinates (Xs,Ys,Zs)(X_s, Y_s, Z_s) and target coordinates (Xt,Yt,Zt)(X_t, Y_t, Z_t), the observation vector L\mathbf{L} holds the Cartesian differences:

 L=[Xt,1Xs,1,Yt,1Ys,1,Zt,1Zs,1,,Xt,nXs,n,Yt,nYs,n,Zt,nZs,n]T\mathbf{L} = [X_{t,1}-X_{s,1}, Y_{t,1}-Y_{s,1}, Z_{t,1}-Z_{s,1}, \dots, X_{t,n}-X_{s,n}, Y_{t,n}-Y_{s,n}, Z_{t,n}-Z_{s,n}]^T

-The design matrix A\mathbf{A} is constructed per point using the skew-symmetric approximation of the rotation matrix.
-Each control point contributes three rows to A\mathbf{A}, mapping directly to the parameter vector x=[ΔX,ΔY,ΔZ,ωx,ωy,ωz,k]T\mathbf{x} = [\Delta X, \Delta Y, \Delta Z, \omega_x, \omega_y, \omega_z, k]^T, where rotations are in radians and kk is the dimensionless scale factor.
+The design matrix A\mathbf{A} is assembled per point using the skew-symmetric small-angle approximation of the rotation matrix.
+Each control point contributes three rows, mapping directly to the parameter vector x=[ΔX,ΔY,ΔZ,ωx,ωy,ωz,k]T\mathbf{x} = [\Delta X, \Delta Y, \Delta Z, \omega_x, \omega_y, \omega_z, k]^T, where rotations are in radians and kk is the dimensionless scale correction.
 For point ii:

 Ai=[1000ZiYiXi010Zi0XiYi001YiXi0Zi] \mathbf{A}_i = \begin{bmatrix} 1 & 0 & 0 & 0 & Z_i & -Y_i & X_i \\ 0 & 1 & 0 & -Z_i & 0 & X_i & Y_i \\ 0 & 0 & 1 & Y_i & -X_i & 0 & Z_i \end{bmatrix}

-The following implementation provides a production-ready NumPy routine that computes Helmert parameters, enforces explicit tolerance checks, and applies deterministic rounding.
-The function validates input geometry, computes the condition number of the normal equations, calculates root-mean-square residuals, and returns a structured result compliant with ISO 19111 coordinate operation reporting standards.
+The following NumPy routine computes the Helmert parameters, enforces explicit tolerance checks, and applies deterministic rounding.
+It validates input geometry, computes the condition number of the normal equations, estimates the parameter covariance, calculates root-mean-square residuals, and returns a structured result aligned with ISO 19111 coordinate-operation reporting.

 import numpy as np